 4-04.
 Sediment.
 Sediment ranges have been established in the Reregulation and Main Dam pools as well as below the Reregulation Dam to Pine Chapel Road.
-Surveys have been made above the Main and Reregulation Dams in 1973 and 1992 at the locations shown on Plate 4-1, although they extended no deeper than 200 feet in the main dam pool.
+Surveys have been performed above the Main and Reregulation Dams in 1973 and 1992 at the locations shown on Plate 4-1, although they extended no deeper than 200 feet in the Main Dam pool.
 Retrogression range locations below the Reregulation Dam are shown in Figure 4-3.
-All locations above and below the project were re-surveyed in September 2009, with ranges in the main dam pool surveyed to the bottom of the pool.
+All locations above and below the project were re-surveyed in September 2009, with ranges in the Main Dam pool surveyed to the bottom of the pool.
+Area-capacity curves for the Reregulation Dam were updated as a result of changes in sedimentation in the lake.
+Area-capacity curves and tables are shown on Plate 7-5.
+Section 5-03 provides a more detailed discussion of the sedimentation findings.
 The basin above Carters Project remains largely forested with little development or erosion basin-wide.
 Erosion downstream of the Reregulation Dam has not been noted in periodic inspections and does not appear to be a problem.

-Figure 4-3.
-Retrogression Ranges Below the Reregulation Dam
+Figure 4-3 Retrogression Ranges Below the Reregulation Dam

 4-05.
 Climate.

-The average annual temperature in the Coosawattee River Basin above Carters Dam for the time period 1981 - 2010 is 59.7 degrees Fahrenheit (°F).
+a.
+Temperature.
+The average annual temperature in the Coosawattee River Basin above Carters Dam for the time period 1991 - 2020 is 59.6 degrees Fahrenheit (°F).
 This is based on averages at seven stations near the basin boundary.
 These stations, Calhoun Experiment Station, Dahlonega, Jasper, Dalton, Cartersville, Lafayette, and Rome are considered representative of the area.
-Average monthly temperatures range from 40 °F in January, the coldest month to about 78 °F in July and August, the warmest months.
+Average monthly temperatures range from 41 °F in January, the coldest month to about 78 °F in July and August, the warmest months.
 Extreme temperatures recorded in the area range from 109 °F to -14 °F and the frost-free period normally lasts from mid-April to early October.